Making connections

 Your planner will also explain the decisions they’ve made when developing your plan.

-If your plan is longer than a year, each year of your plan will have the same budget.
+If your plan is longer than a year, each year of your plan will have the same total bydget amount.

-Your remaining budget will be indexed each July, as it does now.
+Your total budget amounts will be indexed each July, as happens now.

 Developing your next NDIS plan